 To apply to Summer Start, please submit an essay to firstname.lastname@example.org that states why you would benefit from the program (two page maximum, double-spaced, 12-point font).
 Include your full name and NYU student number (N number) on your essay.

-The deadline to submit your essay was May 1, 2014 and has now passed.
+The deadline to submit your essay is May 1, 2015.
 You must have submitted your fall enrollment deposit in order to apply for Summer Start.
 You will be notified of the decision via email by June 2.

 Admission to the Summer Start program is at the sole discretion of the Admissions Committee on a space-available basis.
 Applying to the program does not guarantee admission.